mech/Notes/HR/jobline.md

 * TS approver did not track reject timestamp.. no history....
 Jason need to always get the created_at and approved_at.
 But there is no rejected_at.

-We need to have better S3 upload failure recovery:
+We need to have better S3 upload failure recovery.
+Sometime it is caused by unicode in filename like a Chinese character.

 ```
 S13695 failed to upload timesheet: The request signature we calculated does not match the signature you provided.
 Check your key and signing method.